 Attribution

-At this stage, we associate the collected signals with IPs or related domains, which we then match with an organization, based on its Digital Footprint.
+At this stage, we associate the collected signals with IPs or related domains, then match them to an organization based on its digital footprint.
 We use a number of reliable sources, such as DNS lookups, to make attribution as accurate as possible.

-We also encourage you to validate these attributions by claiming and refuting assets and even adding assets to the Digital Footprint.
+We also encourage you to validate these attributions by claiming and refuting assets, and by adding them to the digital footprint.

 Analysis of signals